enkidevs/curriculum/SQL/DQL/aggregate-queries/sum-clause.md

 `SUM` come in handy when we need to perform numerical addition.

 Following, we will see some examples based on a database (called pokemon database) that we set up for this purpose.
-Frist, we will extract a limited number of entries[1]:
+First, we will extract a limited number of entries[1]:
 ```
 -- experience table: